Abhay3757/PSO-Optimized-Dual-Attention-LSTM-for-MR-Damper-Force-Prediction/README.md

 | **MOPSO Balanced** | 68.51 | 0.9032 | 2.1 hours | **Production deployment** |
 | **MOPSO Aggressive** | 54.14 | 0.9396 | 3.3 hours | High-performance applications |

+> **📊 Understanding the Results**: Although the baseline achieves the lowest RMSE (49.46), the MOPSO-optimized models provide a deliberate balance across multiple competing objectives.
+The higher RMSE in optimized models (68.51, 54.14) reflects the intentional trade-off where accuracy is sacrificed for improved inference efficiency and reduced overfitting risk.
+This aligns with the goals of multi-objective optimization, where RMSE minimization is not the sole criterion but rather one component of a broader optimization strategy designed for real-world deployment robustness.

 ### Key Findings

 🔍 **Surprising Discovery**: The baseline model with default hyperparameters achieved the best validation metrics, demonstrating that: